Computed Tomography applications for museum research

 The University of Florida Nanoscale Research Facility operates a Phoenix V|Tome|X M dual-tube nano-CT system and a ZEISS Versa 620 X-ray Microscope.
 The Museum uses these systems extensively for research, and has scanned everything from tiny bird lice insects to fossil alligator skulls.

 Processing CT data at the 3D lab

-The rich datasets produced by this system often need extensive post-processing.
+The datasets produced by the UF CT systems often require extensive post-processing.
 The 3D Lab contains four high-end segmentation computers with a range of reconstruction and 3D editing software, including VGStudioMax 3.3, a powerful voxel-analysis software package from Volume Graphics.
 We offer introductory, intermediate and advanced CT segmentation workshops each semester, and a graduate level class, ZOO6927 CT for Biologists, is offered every year in the fall.
 Please check availability of the 3D lab resources here, and contact Edward Stanley to arrange time on the schedule.

 Recovering CT data from UF specimens

 The Florida Museum of Natural History is the lead institution of the oVert Thematic Collections network, a multi-institution, NSF-funded initiative that is digitizing and sharing CT data from every vertebrate genus available in U.S. collections.
 The resulting tomogram stacks and select shape files are freely available on Morphosource.